hindu-comm/weblogs/manasataramgini/2006/12/2006-12-28_on-darshanas.md

 in 6.13 of the shvetAshvatara upaniShad we hear that sAMkhya is the basis of mokSha.
 The basic premise of sAMkhya’s explanation– mAyA, however, goes to the ancient Indo-Aryan past.
-It stems from a knowledge of the ways of gods\!
+It stems from a knowledge of the ways of gods!
 The gods exhibit mAyA- thus their one true or prototypic form appears in many diverse forms.
 This is true of indra in the R^igveda:
-“rUpam-rUpaM maghavA bobhavIti mAyAh kR^invAnas tanuvaM pari svAm |” (RV 3.53.8).
+“rUpam-rUpaM maghavA bobhavIti mAyAh kR^invAnas tanuvaM pari svAM \|” (RV 3.53.8).
 In the itihAsas viShNu and rudra put forth their mAyA by means of their yoga to assume many forms.
 In the purANa this mAyA is the great goddess mAhAkAlI.
 Right from the beginning it appears to have meant a means by